 So how are you supposed to know?
-Here’s the 3 signs you’ve outgrown your current Marketing Automation platform.
+Here’s the 3 signs you’ve outgrown your current Marketing Automation platform:

 1) You’re stuck in the single-channel age

-As a tool, Marketing Automation has matured beyond being just a single-channel tool for email marketing, lead nurture and simple scoring.
+As a tool, Marketing Automation has matured beyond being just a single-channel medium for email marketing, lead nurture and simple scoring.
 As its popularity and usage has grown, so has the creative interpretation and use of the technology too.